 Spontaneous and Open: I live in moderation and am able to have self-control while also maintaining a sense of spontaneity.

 To learn more about how our nurturing these five areas will benefit your relationships as an adult, I hope you will join me for my upcoming online workshop: Reframing “Codependency – Healing the 5 Core Issues at the Heart of Relational Recovery.

-I will be presenting the workshop live via Zoom from 9:30 am to 1:00 pm Eastern on Saturday, January 22nd.
-The $99 registration fee includes 2 weeks of private access to the recorded option for those in a different timezone, or for those who simply wish to review the content after the event.
+I will be presenting the workshop live via Zoom from 10:00 am to 1:00 pm Eastern on Saturday, January 22nd.
+The registration fee includes the live event plus 2 weeks of private access to the recording for those in a different timezone, or for those who simply wish to review the content after the event.

 About the Author:

 Michelle Mays, LPC, CSAT-S is the Founder of PartnerHope.com and the Center for Relational Recovery, an outpatient treatment center located in Northern Virginia.
 She has helped hundreds of betrayed partners and sexually addicted clients transform their lives and relationships.
 Michelle is the author of The Aftermath of Betrayal and When It All Breaks Bad and leads the field in identifying and crafting effective treatment strategies for betrayed partners.

 Braving Hope is a ground-breaking coaching intensive for betrayed partners around the world.
 Working with Michelle will help you to move out of the devastation of betrayal, relieve your trauma symptoms and reclaim your life.